KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson02_conditionals.md

   System.Console.WriteLine("This is the largest possible value");
 ```

-(Note that one should never use if-statements where a switch would fit; this is just to demonstrate the concept)
+(Note that one should never use if-statements in cases where a switch would fit and there would be more than one case; this is just to demonstrate the concept)

 **Default**